Review and road test of the Maserati Ghibli

 A MASERATI FOR THE MASSES?

 A Maserati instead of a BMW 5 Series?
-That's the dilemma buyers are faced with the introduction of the latest Ghibli.
+That's the dilemma buyers are faced with the brand's Ghibli saloon, now improved.
 Jonathan Crouch reports.

 Ten Second Review of the Maserati Ghibli

-Many of you will probably remember the Ghibli sportscar of the early 1990s.
-It was fast, fun and more than slightly flawed, but was instrumental in repairing Maserati's reputation after some of the awful product decisions of the 1980s.
-Those with longer memories might even recall the brutal and beautiful Giugiaro-designed original of the 1960s.
-This is a badge with provenance.
+Maserati loyalists will probably remember the Ghibli sportscar of the early 1990s.
+That 'AM336'-series car was fast, fun and more than slightly flawed, but was instrumental in repairing Maserati's reputation after some of the awful product decisions of the 1980s.
+Those with longer memories might even recall the brutal and beautiful Giugiaro-designed 'AM115'-series original of the 1960s.
+In short, the Ghibli badge is one with provenance.
 When going into battle with the likes of the BMW 5 Series and the Jaguar XF, Maserati needs all the help it can lay its hands on.

 Design and Build